This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 St. Mary Village in the town of St. Mary is a comfy spot with various lodging options – cabins and motel rooms.
 It’s a village-style setup, making your stay comfy and easy while you explore Glacier National Park.

-The Cottages at Glacier is my go-to place whenever I am visiting Glacier National Park!
+The Cottages at Glacier is our go-to place whenever we are visiting Glacier National Park!
 They are a cozy and charming stay with peaceful surroundings.
 These cottages offer a tranquil retreat, letting you immerse yourself in the natural beauty of Glacier National Park.

 DAY 7: Glacier - Grinnell Glacier Hike